 Building Background & Historical Information:

-This resource contains short (one page) reading passages to allow your students to gain a better understanding the Holocaust and World War II.
+This resource contains short (one-page) reading passages to allow your students to gain a better understanding of the Holocaust and World War II.
 As well, a FAQ sheet (2 pages) on Judaism and Jewish traditions is also included.

 Teacher Tips and Resources: